 In PE, this half term we will be focusing on hockey and gymnastics.
 Here are a few photographs from our lessons so far.

 Autumn 2/ Spring 1

 The Great, the Bold and the Brave

-Our class book this half term is "Journey to the River Sea' by Eva Ibbotson.
+Our book this half term is 'Who Let the Gods Out?' by May Evans.

 Out of Africa

-This half term, with Mr Wynn, we have been progressing our Knowledge, understanding and skills in handball.
+In PE, this half term we have improved our knowledge, understanding and skills in handball.